-The water source for this system is a well located in the Orting Valley.
-The well is 90 feet deep and capable of pumping 500 gallons per minute.
-Your water is treated by filtration and disinfection.
-Filtration removes particles suspended in the source water.
-Particles typically include clays and silts, natural organic matter, iron and manganese, and microorganisms.
-Your water is also treated by disinfection which involves the addition of chlorine or other disinfectants to kill bacteria and other microorganisms (viruses, cysts, etc.) that may be in the water.
-Disinfection is considered to be one of the major public health advances of the 20th century.
+This system's water source is a group of four wells located within The Country development.
+While the District strives to provide safe drinking water, it is important that you also take steps to protect your water supply.
+Your water is treated by disinfection.
+Disinfection involves the addition of chlorine or other disinfectant to kill dangerous bacteria and microorganisms that may be in the water.
+Disinfection is considered to be one of the major public health advances of the 20th century